LeonaCao/Spot-Checking-vs.-Neural-Networks/README.md

-# SpotCheck-vs.-Neural-Network
+# Spot-Checking-vs.-Neural-Network

-This is the last assignment during my Data Science course, where we were asked to build and fit models in both SpotCheck and Neural Network.
+This is the last assignment during my Data Science course, where we were asked to build and fit models in both Spot Checking and Neural Network.

 In this section I worked with weather data.
 For the spot check model, I am supposed to use lag variables.